Allensmile/CarND-Advanced-Lane-Lines/README.md

 ------------|---------------
 ![image_output](./images/image_output.png) | ![video_output](./images/video_output.gif)

 Next, we are going to describe our pipeline stages starting from the Camera Calibrator.
+The sample input and output of the Camera Calibrator pipeline stage is given below.

 ### Camera Calibrator